K3 surfaces with non-symplectic involution and compact irreducible G_2-manifolds: The connected sum construction of compact irreducible -manifolds

 The class $[\tilde\omega\wedge\omega\wedge d\theta_j\wedge d\rho(t)]$ is trivial in $H^6_c(W_j)$ if and only if $[\tilde\omega\wedge\omega]=0$ in $H^4(D_j,\RE)$ (here we used $H^5(W,\RE)=0$).
 This completes the proof of Lemma~\ref{ort} and Theorem~\ref{topology}. \end{proof}

-Suitable examples of $\oW$ are found in~\cite[\S 6]{Ko} by starting with a Fano threefold $V$ with $S$ a smooth anticanonical divisor on~$V$ (then $S$ must be a K3 surface).
+Suitable examples of $\oW$ are found in~\cite[\S 6]{Ko} by starting with a (smooth) Fano threefold $V$ with $S$ a smooth anticanonical divisor on~$V$ (then $S$ must be a $K3$ surface).
 Suppose that $C\in |-K_V|_S|$ is a connected smooth curve.
-Blowing up $V$ along $C$, defines a threefold $\oW$ with $D\subset\oW$ the proper transform of~$S$, so that $\oW$ and $D$ satisfy the hypotheses of Theorem~\ref{bCY}.
-Then $d(\oW)=0$ holds by Lefschetz hyperplane theorem.
+Blowing up $V$ along $C$, defines a threefold $\oW$ with $D\subset\oW$ the proper transform of~$S$, so that $D$ is anticanonical divisor on $\oW$ with holomorphically trivial normal bundle.
+Thus $\oW$ and $D$ satisfy the hypotheses of Theorem~\ref{bCY}.
+Also $d(\oW)=0$ holds in this case, by the Lefschetz hyperplane theorem.

 One instance of non-vanishing $d(\oW)$ arises via the following generalization of~\cite[\S 6]{Ko}.
-Rather than blowing up along one curve~$C$, we now blow up $\oW$ along a \emph{finite sequence} of curves.
-Suppose that there is a divisor , where all the curves $c_i$'s are distinct, connected and smooth.
-First blow up $c_1$ and in the resulting threefold consider the proper transforms of the other curves, still denoted by $c_2,...,c_m$.
-Then blow up $c_2$, taking the further proper transform of $c_3,\ldots,c_m$ and proceed recursively in this way until $c_m$.
-Denote by $\oW$ the result of this sequence of $m$ blow-ups and let $D\subset\oW$ be, respectively, the proper transform of $S$.
-Then it is not difficult to check that $\oW$ and $D$ satisfy the hypotheses of Theorem~\ref{bCY}.
-Furthermore,
+Rather than blowing up along one curve~$C$, we now blow up $V$ along a \emph{finite sequence} of curves.
+Suppose that there is a divisor